ericorain/docker/README.md

 Here are a couple of commands to install Docker Community Edition (CE) on Centos 7.

-## Install docker CE
+## Install Docker CE

 ### 1. Repository update

-2 commands to use.
+2 commands to use to update the repository first.

 >  sudo yum install -y yum-utils device-mapper-persistent-data lvm2